 The provision of electric vehicle on-street charging infrastructure for Surrey residents

-How will they be funded and maintained?
+- How can such charging points be funded and maintained?

-Should parking spaces be reserved for electric vehicles?
+- Should parking spaces be reserved for electric vehicles?

 - What restrictions might the capacity of the local electricity network have on certain locations?